rawrtc/rawrtc-data-channel/README.md

 5. *Can I use it in a threaded environment?*

    Yes.
-Just make sure you're always calling it from the same thread the event loop is running on or [use the message queues provided by re][re-mqueue] to push data to the event loop thread.
+Just make sure you're always calling it from the same thread the event loop is running on, or either [lock/unlock the event loop thread][re-lock] or [use the message queues provided by re][re-mqueue] to exchange data with the event loop thread.
+However, it is important that you only run one *re* event loop in one thread.

 6. *Does it create threads?*